scoulomb/music-streamer/README.md

 ```
 # If on 3G (public IP)
+<box public ip> 109.29.148.109:20001
 <your DDNS Name>.ddns.net:20001
 ```

 This will work on LAN or not (when using 3G).
+However when on same LAN it is not performant as we go outside to come back inside.

 ## Get content